zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 1. After a moment, look in the VS Code lower status bar, on the left, to see the active branch.
 It should now say `accelerate-with-copilot`.
 If so, you are all done with this step!

 1. Mona should already be busy checking your work.
-Giver her a moment and keep watch of the comments.
+Give her a moment and keep watch of the comments.
 You will see her respond with progress info and the next lesson.

 <details>